ruthenian8/dff-node-stats/README.md

 Assuming that you have defined a `df_engine` **Actor** and assigned it to `actor` variable, you can update your code with the following snippets.

--- TODO: add csv into this example, without Saver
 ```python
 # import dependencies
 from df_stats import Stats